 What advice do you have for a young person fresh in their 20s looking to get into property?

 - There is a barrier to entry and knowledge.
 I advise you to get a job that pays you well and take some of the money to invest in your learning.
 Be in an environment where they can grow your skills.
 I would also say put yourself in the right rooms.
-This is a long game so be prepared for it and have patience.
+Be prepared for a long game and have patience.
 The time it takes is very long, delays are inevitable, can throw you off, and one-off day can cost you one week.
 My last bit of advice is as a young person stay curious and stay hungry.